-Linked Data enable interoperability of dispersed and heterogeneous information resources, allowing the resources to become better discoverable, accessible and re-useable.
-In the fragmented data landscape of archaeology this is substantial value proposition.
-In the ARIADNE online survey on top of the expectations of the archaeological research community from a data portal were cross-searching of data archives with innovative, more powerful search mechanisms.
-But such expectations are not necessarily associated with capabilities offered by Linked Data.
+Linked Data enables interoperability of dispersed and heterogeneous information resources, allowing the resources to become more discoverable, accessible and re-useable.
+In the fragmented data landscape of archaeology this is substantial task.
+In the ARIADNE online survey, in addition to the expectations of the archaeological research community around the creation of a data portal, were cross-searching of data archives with innovative, more powerful search mechanisms.
+But such expectations were not necessarily associated with capabilities offered by Linked Data.
 Therefore the gap between advantages expected from advanced services and "buy in" and support of the research community for Linked Data must be closed by targeted actions.

 A small survey of the AthenaPlus project (2013) indicated that cultural heritage organisations are already aware of Linked Data, but few had first-hand experience with such data.
-Among the expectations from connecting own and external Linked Data resources were increasing the visibility of collections and creating relations with various other information resources.
-Some respondents also considered possible disadvantages, e.g. loss of control over own data or a decrease in data quality due to links to non-qualified sources.
+Among the expectations from connecting their own and external Linked Data resources, was increasing the visibility of collections and creating relations with various other information resources.
+Some respondents also considered possible disadvantages, e.g. loss of control over their own data or a decrease in data quality due to links to non-authoritative sources.

 In the ARIADNE online survey (2013) "Improvements in linked data", i.e. interlinking of information based on Linked Data methods to enable better information services, was considered more helpful by repository managers than researchers.
-Researchers of course perceive interlinking of information as important, but may not see this as an area for own activity.
-Indeed, we think individual researchers and research groups should not be a primary focus of Linked Data initiatives.
-Managers of digital archives of the research community and institutional repositories are much more relevant target groups.
+Researchers perceived interlinking of information as important, but may not see this as an area for their own research.
+Indeed, individual researchers and research groups should may not be thought of as a primary focus of Linked Data initiatives.
+Managers of digital archives for the research community and institutional repositories are much more relevant target groups.
 Furthermore data managers of large and long-term archaeological projects should be addressed as they will also consider required standards for data management and interlinking more thoroughly.

-- Address the highly fragmented landscape of archaeological data and highlight that Linked Data can allow dispersed and heterogeneous data resources become better integrated and accessible. - o Consider as primary target group of Linked Data initiatives not individual researchers but managers of digital archives and institutional repositories. - o Include also data managers and IT staff of large and long-term archaeological projects as they will also consider required standards for data management and interlinking more thoroughly.
+- Address the highly fragmented landscape of archaeological data and highlight that Linked Data can allow dispersed and heterogeneous data resources become better integrated and accessible. - Consider as primary target group of Linked Data initiatives not individual researchers but managers of digital archives and institutional repositories. - Include also data managers and IT staff of large and long-term archaeological projects as they will also consider required standards for data management and interlinking more thoroughly.